 Buy a lot of lever arch files, biros and refill pads – you’re going to need them!
 Again, make sure for each subject you know what you need to know, but also (unlike at GCSE) read around your subject.
 It probably sounds surprising, because A Levels will hold the hardest academic content you’ve ever come across before, but relax a little bit too; you’re in a weird phase of your life between major exams, and there are so many new opportunities like learning to drive and partying, so make sure you focus on other stuff too 😉

-From reading your blog i can see that you like to travel (your Berlin trip looked amazing!) but where is your favourite place that you have been to?
+From reading @carascamera I can see that you like to travel (your Berlin trip looked amazing!) but where is your favourite place that you have been to?

 This is hard, I’ve been lucky enough to visit some amazing places!
 Berlin was lovely, but I also loved New York and Rome… I don’t know!
 I couldn’t decide – I’ve never been to a place and disliked it.